-The Group's equity securities, which are exposed to price risk, are the held financial assets measured at fair value through other comprehensive income.
-To manage its price risk arising from investments in equity securities, the Group diversifies its portfolio.
+The Group is exposed to price risk because of investments held by the Group and classified on the consolidated balance sheet as financial assets at fair value through profit or loss and financial assets at fair value through other comprehensive income.
+To manage its price risk arising from investments in beneficiary certificates and unlisted equity securities, the Group diversifies its portfolio.
 Diversification of the portfolio is done in accordance with the limits set by the Group.